SamPav97/Python-Web-Django/README.md

-This repository contains an in-progress Django Project called 'Petstagram' (an Instagram for pets) - located in the 'Project' folder.
+This repository contains the Django Project called 'Petstagram' (an Instagram for pets) - located in the 'Project' folder.
 The other folders contain other work with Django.

-Experience gained with: Django - templates, models, forms, PostgreSQL.
+Experience gained with: Django - templates, models, forms, admin, views; Docker; AWS; HTML & CSS; PostgreSQL; etc.

 Other courses: 1 - "Python for Everybody" by University of Michigan.
 5 simple introductory courses over February, March, and April 2021.